raZel/UPR_LDA/README.md

 * install conda minimum version 23.5.0
 [miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/)
-* create a new conda env from env file
+* create a new conda env from env fileby running the follwoing command from the repo root dir
   `conda env create -f environment.yml`
+  this will create a new `upr_lda` conda environment and install the required dependencies

+## usage

+* call `python download-country-pdfs.py` to run the script to download the pdf countries.
+  results are saved to `UN_Countries_Scripts/output/download-country-pdfs` dir

 ## development